gvwilson/sensibleadventures/cloudherd/new.md

 "Well, this is a pleasant surprise," she said warmly.
 "Colonel Bonzon, could you introduce us please?"

-"My apologies, Your Highness.
+"My apologies, most respected.
 Sergeant?"

 It shouldn't have been possible for Sergeant Dorbu to straighten up any further, but somehow he managed it.
 "Dorbu, respected, acting